Meet the Board

 Tami grew up in Dubuque and graduated from Hempstead High School.
 She moved back to Dubuque in 1999.
 Tami has been a substitute teacher in the district for the past 10 years.
 She is currently an Adjunct Instructor with the University of Dubuque supervising student teachers.
 Tami and her husband Steve are co-owners of Wendy’s Restaurants.
 She continues to be involved in other community organizations.

 Anderson Sainci was born and raised in Florida and moved to Dubuque in 2006.
-He is the Resource Management Coordinator and Supervisor for the City of Dubuque’s Public Works Department.
+He is the director of the City of Dubuque Office of Shared Prosperity and Neighborhood Support.
 Anderson is a graduate of the University of Dubuque where he received his bachelor’s degree in Business Administration, as well as his Master of Arts Degree in Communication.
 He serves on the board of directors for Every Child / Every Promise, Dubuque Black Men Coalition, Dubuque Dream Center, St. Mark Youth Enrichment, Radius Church and Steeple Square.
-Anderson and his wife, Kiesha, have three children.
+Anderson and his wife, Kiesha, have four children.

 As superintendent of schools, Stan serves as an ex officio member of the Board of Education.
 The son of two public school teachers, he assumed the superintendent position in 2012 after a variety of roles in education.
 Prior to that, he served as executive director of human resources for the Dubuque Community School District.
 Before coming to Dubuque, he was principal at Junior/Senior High School in Wilton, Iowa.
 He has also been an associate principal and activities director, dean of students, and high school social studies teacher.
 Stan holds a bachelor’s degree from Loras College, a master’s degree from the University of Iowa, and a certificate of advanced studies (superintendent’s license) from the University of Northern Iowa.
 He is a veteran of the United States Army and was the recipient of the Bronze Star.